Reuse and Recycling: The Future of Office Refurbs

 Money saved can be then be diverted to create better meeting, break out and recreational areas, benefiting both the employees and the employer.

 Overcoming barriers to reuse

-Installing a trial remodelled desk, screen, chair and producing information on the sustainable savings can help change this perception when staff and stakeholders can see first-hand the quality of finish that can be achieved
+Installing a trial remodelled desk, screen, chair and producing information on the sustainable financial and environmental savings can also help change this perception when staff and stakeholders can see first-hand the quality of finish that can be achieved

 Wider reuse opportunities

 Acoustic screens and notice boards can be reupholstered to match new colour schemes, incorporating greater vibrancy into an office and achieving a consistent look that incorporates brand themes.

 Reuse can also be considered as a sustainable and cost effective alternative for many other items of the infrastructure.
 Carpet tiles can be re-patched in high wear areas, similarly not all ceiling tiles need to be replaced.
 Receptions desks, cupboards and doors can all be resized to meet a new design criteria.